 - Tube from the mouth into the stomach to empty the stomach (gastric lavage)

-How well you do depends on how much salicylate is in the blood and how quickly treatment is received.
-The faster you get medical help, the better the chance is for recovery.
+How well someone does depends on how much salicylate is in the blood and how quickly treatment is received.
+The faster the medical help is given, the better the chance is for recovery.

-Most people can recover if the effect of the salicylate can be stopped (neutralized).
+Most people can recover if the effect of the salicylate can be stopped.

 Internal bleeding is possible, and blood transfusion may be needed.
-Endoscopy, or passing a tube through the mouth into the stomach, may be required to stop internal bleeding
+Endoscopy, or passing a tube with a camera through the mouth into the stomach, may be needed to stop internal bleeding.

-Methyl salicylate (oil of wintergreen) is the most poisonous (toxic) form of the salicylates.
+Methyl salicylate is the most poisonous form of the salicylate type of chemicals.